Skip to main content

 Common questions

-No. The biggest levers are a small set of daily habits, not constant measurement.
+No. The biggest food levers are a small set of daily habits, not constant measurement.
 The habit you can keep beats the perfect system you quit.